 - 60,284 total injuries were reported as a result of car accidents in the year 2012.
 Accidents involving one or more injured people accounted for 22% of the total.

 - 77% of the accidents reported resulted only in the damage of property.
-All of the people involved in these accidents walked away with minor injuries or completely unharmed.
+All of the people involved in these accidents walked away with minor injuries or were completely unharmed.

 - 8,187 of the accidents reported involved a collision with a pedestrian or bicyclist.
 Collisions with this group accounted for 3% of all accidents reported through the year.